 - Employee Recognition Tools

 - The Benefits of Employee Recognition to Your Employees

 - How to Encourage Employee Recognition in the Workplace

 What is Employee Recognition?

-Despite the necessity of regular acknowledgement and reward 52% of employees feel that their rewards strategy isn’t aligned to organisational goals.
+Despite the necessity of regular acknowledgement and reward, 52% of employees feel that their rewards strategy isn’t aligned with organisational goals.

 Importance of Employee Recognition in The Workplace